haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 | Protected planet | https://www.protectedplanet.net/country/BRA | Worldwide collection of protected areas  |
 | OpenStreetMap | https://www.openstreetmap.org/about | Community maintained data |

+We keep a collection of our known data sources for your use:
+If you have any that are missing from this collection, please let us know!

 - Data sources